10 Tips For Saving Money At the Vet

 7. Investigate options for paying your veterinary bills.

-The clinic administrator may be willing to barter, or you could look into a line of credit that can be used to pay for veterinary expenses like CareCredit.
+The clinic administrator may be willing to barter, or you could look into a line of credit that can be used to pay for veterinary expenses, such as CareCredit.
 They are as easy to apply for as a department store credit card, and they usually don't charge service fees or interest for the first few months.
-This may be financially advantageous compared to paying the bill via your usual credit card.
+This may be financially advantageous, compared to paying the bill via your usual credit card.
 Ask your vet hospital staff if they have an association with such a credit lender.

 8. Invest in pet insurance.

 Especially if you are inclined to take the “do everything possible” approach when it comes to your pet’s health.
-Most providers will reimburse 80% of your out-of-pocket expenses.
+Most providers will reimburse 80 percent of your out-of-pocket expenses.
 If you do the math, you’ll likely find that medical insurance for your pet makes financial sense in the long run.
-Before you sign on the dotted line, make sure you are aware of the medical conditions (preexisting diseases, inherited disorders) that will be excluded.
+Before you sign on the dotted line, make sure you are aware of the medical conditions (pre-existing diseases, inherited disorders) that will be excluded.

 9. Price shop for your pet’s prescriptions.

-If the medication prescribed is a human drug (like Prozac for pet anxiety) compare the human pharmacy price to what your veterinary hospital would charge.
-Big box or chain pharmacies purchase medications in bulk and can pass the savings on to you.
+If the medication prescribed is a human drug (such as Prozac for pet anxiety), compare the human pharmacy price to what your veterinary hospital would charge.
+Big-box or chain pharmacies purchase medications in bulk and can pass the savings on to you.
 For example, Costco prices are usually among the lowest, and some human pharmacies offer substantial AAA discounts for pet prescriptions.